-The research group focuses on environmental issues through a wide and open approach that reintegrates nature and society as indivisible ontological elements.
+This Research Group focuses on environmental issues through a wide and open approach that reintegrates nature and society as indivisible ontological elements.
 In fact, contemporary anthropology proposes the ecological (re)integration of the social: human and non-human, biotic and abiotic, as constitutive of life in the planet.
 Research interests on the interconnections between humans and their environment(s) range from the understanding of how hunter-gatherers map their territories to processes of adaptation to the current climate change, or to the study of the environmentalist movements.
-Sustainability and ethnography are proposed as political and methodological frameworks to stress the local/global interconnections.
+Sustainability and ethnography are proposed as political and methodological frameworks to stress the local-global interconnections.

-This research group is interested in carrying out this agenda in several contexts, namely Europe (especially Portugal) and Africa.
+This research group is interested in carrying out this agenda in several contexts, namely, Europe (mainly Portugal) and Africa.